Sadly, there’s not really a (legal) chance to camp wild in England, so too often the option is a campsite with tarmac and not a lot of privacy.

 Some owners are more detailed than others in their descriptions and there aren’t many photos at the moment, but it’s easy to see whether the facilities you need are available or not.
 There are few possibilities for campervans or caravans, though it might be worth checking with owners in case they can come up with an option.

-“We’ve got almost 1,000 subscription memberships, a growing social media following and numerous business supporters,” says Lee, who’s given up his day job to work full-time on Nearly Wild.
+“We’ve got 4,000 subscription memberships, a growing social media following and numerous business supporters,” says Lee, who gave up his day job to work full-time on Nearly Wild.
 “A lot of that is thanks to the original article in Campfire Magazine!”

-“These ‘sites’ offer the chance to explore – through guided walks, star-gazing, badger-watching, having a go at some regular tasks (from feeding the chickens to carving a spoon), cooking up homegrown veg on your campfire and more.”
+Some ‘sites’ offer the chance to explore – through guided walks, star-gazing, badger-watching, having a go at some regular tasks (from feeding the chickens to carving a spoon), cooking up homegrown veg on your campfire and more.

-If you like the idea of an alternative to bigger campsites, here are some more options for you
+If you like the idea of a wild-but-comfortable alternative to bigger campsites, here are some more options for you

 A good way to test out a campervan before taking the plunge…or simply another way to have a holiday!